haridas/haridas.github.com/src/articles/how-to-use-python-virtualenv-and-ruby-version-manager.rst

  $mkvirtualenv test_proj

- To deactiave
+ To deactivate
  $deactivate

  If we created multiple virtual environments, to list it by using,
  $workon

- To Activate particular virtual environment from above list.
+ To Activate a particular virtual environment from the above list.
  $workon

  To remove the virtual environment